IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/36-connecting-parts-16.png)

-The result should look like this.
+The result should be similar to:

 ![](./images/37-connecting-parts-17.png)

-Finally, click 'Deploy' to deploy the flow.
+Finally, click 'Deploy' (1) to deploy the flow.
 You can now test the dashboard by going to the same base URL as your Node-RED application only suffixed with `/ui` instead of `/red`.
 So the URL for the dashboard should look like:

 ```
 http://<node-red-base-url>/ui
 ```

-The result should be similar to
+The result should be similar to:

 ![](./images/38-connecting-parts-18.png)